Why Boofing Is More Risky Than It Sounds

 Effects of Boofing

+Knowing the answer to “What is boofing?” can help you understand why the effects happen so quickly and why the risks are higher than other methods of substance use.
 The effects of boofing can vary depending on the substance used, but the method generally leads to a quicker and more intense high compared to other forms of drug use.
 This is because the drugs bypass the liver’s metabolism, which normally breaks down a portion of the substance before it enters the bloodstream.

 Common side effects of boofing include: